 Ceolas: Celtic music everything including several tune books and an index in which you can identify which tunes are PD.

 Loeb Music Library at Harvard University has a music index with over 30,000 titles from 1560-c1830.
 The sheet music is not available online, but this catalog can confirm the existence of a sheet music publication.
 Of course, ALL in public domain.

 MIDI Music of Public Domain Songs

 PD Music.
 Benjamin Robert Tubb has beautifully sequenced several hundred public domain songs.
 These MIDI files are incredibly well done and are a joy to the ears!

-The Cyber Hymnal web site has lyrics and midi files for hundreds of hymns.
+The Net Hymnal, formerly Cyberhymnal, web site has lyrics and midi files for hundreds of hymns.
 The author, date, and brief history of the hymn are frequently included.
 Most of the hymns are in the public domain, but a few are included by permission from the copyright holder.
 Be sure to carefully note the author, dates, and copyright information to determine the public domain status.

 Royalty Free Music